krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2024.05.15    - version 2.12.2 =
+* Tweak         - If the store serves exactly one country, and the default location is set to "No location by default", that country will be used to determine payment gateway availability.
+This should prevent issues with the billing country not being set.
+* Tweak         - Added the billing_address_change event which should ensure that the billing address is consistent between Woo, and what is seen in the Klarna form.

 = 2024.03.12    - version 2.12.1 =
 * Fix           - Bumped the plugin version.